TaylorOpenLaunch/golf_dashboard/README.md

 ## 📊 Creating the Golf Dashboard (storage mode)

-Golf Dashboard ships with an installer action that creates a **storage-mode** Lovelace dashboard and copies example YAML templates for reference.
-Run the installer once after adding the integration—no `configuration.yaml` edits are required.
+Golf Dashboard ships with an installer action that creates a storage-mode Lovelace dashboard and copies example YAML templates for reference.
+Run the installer once after adding the integration.

 ### Steps

-1. Go to **Developer tools → Actions**.
+1. Open **Developer Tools → Actions** in Home Assistant.
-2. Search for **Install Golf Dashboards** (service ID: `golf_dashboard.install_dashboards`).
+2. In the action selector, search for **Install Golf Dashboards** (`golf_dashboard.install_dashboards`).
-3. Leave `data` empty and click **Perform action**.
+3. Leave the data empty and click **Perform action**.
-4. The service will:
+4. The installer will:
-   - Create (or reuse) a storage-mode dashboard named **“Golf Dashboard”** with a URL path like `golf-dashboard`, icon `mdi:golf-tee`, sidebar-visible, and not admin-only.
+   - Create (or reuse) a storage-mode dashboard named **“Golf Dashboard”** (url_path `golf_dashboard`, icon `mdi:golf-tee`, sidebar-visible, not admin-only).
    - Add an initial view with sample NOVA entities if the dashboard is empty.
-   - Copy bundled YAML templates into `/config/golf_dashboard/dashboards/` **only if they do not already exist** (never overwrites user files).
+   - Copy example YAML templates into `/config/golf_dashboard/dashboards/` **only if they do not already exist**; it never overwrites user files.
-5. Open **Settings → Dashboards** and confirm **Golf Dashboard** appears (type: user created, method: storage/UI).
+5. To open it: go to **Settings → Dashboards** and look for **Golf Dashboard** (type: user created, method: storage/UI).
+Optionally enable **Show in sidebar**.
-6. Click it to open and customize like any storage-mode dashboard.
+6. If Lovelace storage dashboards are not available yet (for example immediately after a restart), the action logs a warning and exits without changes—restart Home Assistant and try again later.

-The action is idempotent: running it again will not overwrite your dashboard and only fills in missing pieces or missing sample files.
+Running the installer again is safe: it will not overwrite your existing dashboard and only copies missing example files.

 ### Bundled example YAML (reference only)